 Of equal importance, patient education must be free of misinformation and bias.
 Education must also be provided upstream, in earlier stages of disease, to ensure ample time for decision-making-before they are inundated with overwhelming health burdens.
 Unless deeper conversations about treatment options are proactively presented, patients will be unable to make proactive decisions.

-This reality is underscored by studies that show 80% of ESRD patients are inadequately educated about transplantation and living donor options.9
+This reality is underscored by studies that show 80% of ESRD patients are inadequately educated about transplantation and living donor options.9 emotional toll from managing ESRD make that reality difficult to imagine.

 Motivation is Key